JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    </tabs>

 6. Choose an AWS region in which your instances are hosted.
-7. Set up the agents limit.
+7. Set up the agent limit.
 This number specifies the overall limit for agents created from all cloud images of this profile.
 8. Specify the TeamCity server URL.
 This value will be automatically passed to agents' `buildAgent.properties` files.
-If not specified, agents will use the same value as set on the __Administration | Global Settings__ page.
+If not specified, agents will use the same value as on the __Administration | Global Settings__ page.
 9. Specify the set of criteria for winding down active cloud agents.
 10. Click **Apply changes** to save the profile and exit the profile settings page.

 ### Add a Cloud Image

 Cloud profiles specify global settings, such as authorization credentials and instance regions.
 Each profile has at least one **image** that stores settings related to the specific type of cloud instance that should be started.
-You can add as many images to a single profile as your needs dictate.
+You can add as many images to a profile as your needs dictate.
 However, note that the total number of agents started by all images cannot exceed the limit set in the profile settings (and the number of agents permitted by your license).

 1. Click the **Add image** button.
 2. Specify the image name.
-Agents started from this image will use this value as a prefix for their names.
+Agents starting from this image will use this value as a name prefix.
 All images in a cloud profile must have unique names.

    <anchor name="Amazon+EC2+Spot+Fleet+Support"/>
    <anchor name="Amazon+EC2+Spot+Instances+Support"/>